-3.8 The upper floors (Levels 2 - 5) have been designed for a combination of One Bedroom Apartments and Two Bedroom Apartments.
-On each level there is a total of 7no, 2 Bed Apartments, and 12no.
-1 Bed Apartments.
-The sixth floor has been designed to step back from the facade, giving relief within the massing on the park edge.
-The level consists of 18 apartments, 4no 2 Bed Apartments and 14no 1 Bed Apartments.
+3.7 The upper floors (Levels 1 - 3) have been designed for a combination of one and twobedroom apartments, along with studios.
+On each level there is a total of 2no, 2 Bed Apartments, 17no.
+1 Bed Apartments and 4no Studio Apartments.
+The fourth floor incorporates 10no 1 bed Apartments, 2no 2 bed Apartments and 11 Studio Apartments.
+The fifth floor has been designed to step back from the facade, giving relief within the massing on the park edge.
+The level consists of 16 apartments, 10no 1 Bed Apartments and 6no Studio Apartments.
+The sixth floor proposes 11 units overall, incorporating 9no studio apartments and 2no 1 bedroom apartments and the seventh includes 2no 1 bedroom apartments.